 Yes.
 General tools like TurboScribe and VEED accept YouTube URLs, MP3, WAV, and MP4 files.
 Paste the link or upload the file, and the tool extracts the audio and converts it to text.
 This is useful for transcribing sermons from your church's website or podcast archive.

-Start Free with Sermon Keeper
+Start free with Sermon Keeper